CaptWake/CaptWake.github.io/source/_posts/2023-08-24-Function optimizations.md

 			param.grad = torch.zeros_like(param)
 ```

-Now we can instanciate and integrate in the pytorch routine to optimize the model parameters.
+Now we can instantiate it and then integrate in the pytorch routine to optimize the model parameters.
 Note that this is a simple implementation of the algorithm, there are more efficient implementations also for sparse gradients.

 ## Adam
 The previous algorithms use a static learning rate defined a priori, we can do better.
 We can think of adapting the learning rate based on the surface.
-For example, if we have a steepest descent, we would increase the learning rate, and if there is a surface, we would decrease the learning rate instead.
+For example, if we have a steepest descent, we would increase the learning rate, and if we are reaching a saddle point, we might decrease the learning rate instead.
 This is the basic idea behind the family of algorithms that extend the basic GD algorithm, one of which is Adaptive Moment Estimation (Adam).
 This algorithm computes an adaptive learning rate for each parameter based on the average first moment, also makes use of the average of the second moments of the gradients.
 More in details, this algorithm calculates the exponential moving average of gradients and square gradients.
 And the parameters $\beta_1$ and $\beta_2$ are used to control the decay rates of these moving averages.
 We can decompose Adam as a combination of two gradient descent methods, Momentum, and RMSP (Root Mean Square Propagation).